slowproj/slowdash/docs/ControlsScript.md

     await ctrl.aio_publish(V0)   # publishing (pushing to subscribers) await ctrl.aio_sleep(1)
 ```
 If the variable is already exported, the same export name is used.
 Otherwise, the name must be provided as a `name` argument of the `aio_publish()` function.
-In addition to the export-able variables, `aio_publish()` accepts many other types, including Python numbers.
+In addition to the exportable variables, `aio_publish()` accepts many other types, including Python numbers.
 ```python
 import random
 from slowpy.control import control_system as ctrl